 The Rowallan Estate is located midway between Kilmaurs and Fenwick.
 The original Castle dates back to the 13th century and is under the care of Historic Scotland.
 The late Lord Rowallan was Chief Scout for many years and pledged a plot of ground on his estate to Ayrshire Scouting as a training centre.
 Unfortunately, the building on the land was recently destroyed by vandals.

 Among its famous sons, Crosshouse boasts Andrew Fisher, the 6th, 8th and 10th Prime Minister of Australia.
 Andrew was born in Crosshouse, Ayrshire on 29th August 1862, the second son of Robert Fisher, a coalminer, and Jane Unknown.
 Andrew and his elder brother emigrated and landed at Brisbane, Queensland on the 17th August 1885.
 He died in London on 22nd October 1928.

-- The transcription of the section for Kilmaurs from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Kilmaurs from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.